bajpangosh/wptimize/README.txt

 op_bir_resize_image_bulk_suffix returns the suffix to be added to the image bulk-image-resizer-after-setup-form adds html to the end of the setting form

-= What about Bulk image resizer =
+= What about WPtimize =
-When you upload an image to wordpress, thumbs are created for the template, but the uploaded image is saved and sometimes used.
+When you upload an image to WordPress, thumbs are created for the template, but the uploaded image is saved and sometimes used.
-Bulk image resizer resizes uploaded images to optimize site speed and server space.
+WPtimize resizes uploaded images to optimize site speed and server space.

 **Be careful**
 If you remove the original images, The images are overwritten at the size you set, so it's important to make a backup first.